diogotcorreia/master-thesis/docs/content/ch02-background.typ

 == Static Code Analysis <bg:static-analysis>

-To find dangerous constructs in a codebase it is necessary to perform code analysis.
+To find dangerous constructs in a codebase, it is necessary to perform code analysis.
 Static code analysis is the analysis of a program without running its code,